rhiaro/Social-APIs-Brainstorming/socialapi.md

 ## Publishing and Consuming

-Each stream must have a globally unique identifier (HTTP URI) and MAY be of type ActivityStreams `Collection`.
+Each stream MUST have a globally unique identifier (HTTP URI).
 Each object in a stream MUST have a globally unique identifier (HTTP URI) in the `@id` property, and MAY contain only this identifier, which can be dereferenced to retrieve all properties of an object.

 Upon [discovery](#discovery) of the URL of a content object or stream of content a `GET` retrieves the JSON[-LD] representation of the object or objects in the stream, or an HTML representation from which the equivalent JSON representation can be parsed.

 A JSON-LD representation which SHOULD be structured according to [ActivityStreams](#) (either Activities or Content Objects), but MAY use other vocabularies.
+Where ActivityStreams is used, a stream of objects SHOULD be of type ActivityStreams `Collection`.

 **TODO:** limit/paging